fhardison/sidgwick-writer/src/sidgwick.md

 ---
-title: A First Greek Writer with Exercises and Vocabularies
+title: A FIRST GREEK WRITER WITH EXERCISES AND VOCABULARIES
 author: Author Sidgwick, M.A.
+about: TUTOR OF CORPUS CHRISTI COLLEGE, OXFORD, LATE ASSISTANT MASTER AT EUGBY SCHOOL, AND FELLOW OF TRINITY COLLEGE, CAMBRIDGE
+publisher: RIVINGTONS
+place: WATERLOO PLACE, LONDON
+place2: Oxford and Cambridge
+year: MDCCCLXXX
 ---

-# A FIRST GREEK WRITER WITH EXERCISES AND VOCABULARIES

-## BY

-## A. SIDGWICK, M.A.

-### TUTOR OF CORPUS CHRISTI COLLEGE, OXFORD, LATE ASSISTANT MASTER AT

-EUGBY SCHOOL, AND FELLOW OF TRINITY COLLEGE, CAMBRIDGE

-## RIVINGTONS

-## WATERLOO PLACE, LONDON

-### Oxford and Cambridge

-### MDCCCLXXX

 # PREFACE.